 QueueMetrics ships with an utility that makes it very easy to check and upgrade an existing database to the latest version used by newer versions QueueMetrics.

-Before running the update utility, make sure you have a backup of the QM database!
+Before running the update utility, make sure you have a backup of the QM database, as explained in Backing up!